 This article was sent to us by a reader.
 We have searched the internet to find the original, and now we have.
 It was posted here: Child diabetes blamed on food sweetener.
-However, the reader who sent us this, added more to the article using her own research on the web and she apparently just loves Mercola, who, at times, gets it right.
-Then after a search of the internet, we found she’d lifted all of this from Mercola.
+We found she’d lifted all of this from Mercola.
 So we are posting a little note at the end of this article about fair use for educational purposes.

 Scientists have proved for the first time that fructose, a cheap form of sugar used in thousands of food products and soft drinks, can damage human metabolism and is fueling the obesity crisis.